-Once more, new media must be apportioned some rights to the current saturation of boxing promotion in the last few years demanding, as it does, immediacy and copious quantities of visual material to fuel it’s timelines.
+New media is responsible for the current saturation of boxing promotion, demanding, as it does, immediacy and copious quantities of visual material to fuel its timelines.
 Within seconds images and videos were spreading around the globe and with a pay-per-view event to sell, the promoters will have glowed at the additional coverage.

-This battle has several types of scenarios; from the nuisance of Haye, the jarring ugliness of Chisora and Tyson or the lunacy of Ricardo Mayorga. and in HBO and Sky there is now an entire chapter of big fight build up; placing the two combatants across a table with dimmed lighting, devoted to the exploration of the psychological stability or readiness for battle of both parties.
+This battle has several types of scenarios; from the nuisance of Haye, the jarring ugliness of Chisora and Tyson or the lunacy of Ricardo Mayorga. and on HBO and Sky there is now an entire schedule of big fight build up; placing the two combatants across a table with dimmed lighting, devoted to the exploration of the psychological stability or readiness for battle of both parties.

-It was ironic to see two early-adopters of the concept provide witness to today’s proceedings; Eubank senior famously unwilling to even look at Nigel Benn before their fight and Steve Collins who appeared to spook the same Eubank will tales of hypnotism before their first encounter.
+It was ironic to see two early-adopters of the concept provide witness to today’s proceedings; Eubank Senior famously unwilling to even look at Nigel Benn before their fight, the contract for the fight sitting between them, the pantomime stooge of the piece and Steve Collins of course, who appeared to spook the same Eubank will tales of hypnotism before their first encounter.

 As Tyson Fury might say if asked; “There is nothing new under the sun.”